bSI-InfraRoom/IFC-Tunnel-Deployment/FAQ.md

 Looks fine to me.
 This means the reviewer did not spot any obvious mistakes.

-- *The file has a lot more content than required - this approval only covers the concepts as part of Sprint x.y.
+- *The file has a lot more content than required - this approval only covers the concepts as part of Sprint x.y and its prerequisites.
 It may be that the file will fail future checks and will need amendment.*

 The file exceeds the requirements from Sprint x.y.
 While the submitted file has been approved, this does not constitute any approval for content outside the Sprint x.y's scope.